tachyon-beep/eidolon/docs/design/00-foundation/HLD.md

 2. LLM teases out structured requirements (Use Cases, NFRs, Risks) into a **RequirementRecord**.
 3. RequirementRecords enter an **Architect Inbox** for review in the Architecture view.
 4. Architect accepts/edits/rejects, links to plan.yaml goals, and schedules refinement.
+> **LLM safety**: Product view calls run through the *sanitised Product LLM bridge* defined in SEC-01.
+Other workflows remain in Disabled/Strict modes by default.

 ## 8. Data model (selected)